scperkins/EJEHardenberg.github.io/README.md

 	python sri.py

 The python script will look for the configured files (see sri.conf) and attempt to update the source code to have the correct hashes.
+Note that I wrote a [post about this] but don't run SRI on my site because there's no point since my site is served over regular HTTP.